pskugit/listen-app/API_DOCS.md

 - `from_node` (string, required): The ID of the starting node in the relationship.
 - `to_node` (string, required): The ID of the ending node in the relationship.
 - `relationship` (string, required): The type of relationship (e.g., "IS_ABOUT", "MENTIONS").
-- `attributes` (RelationshipAttributes, required): The attributes associated with this relationship.
+- `attributes` (RelationshipAttributes, optional): The attributes associated with this relationship.

 ### Example
 ```json